tdiggelm/bula_mova_util/README.md

 ## Setup

 In order to run the scripts, the correct python packages need to be installed.
-It is advised to create a new virtual environment (e.g. via conda) and then install required packages with
+It is advised to create a new virtual environment (e.g. via conda `conda create --name myenv`) and then install required packages with

 ```shell